Poole Athletic Club

 Poole AC has existed for more than 100 years to serve the athletes of the area.
 We have an "open door" policy for athletes of all abilities aged 8 upwards.
 We cover Track and Field, Cross-Country, Road Running, and Indoor and Sports Hall events.
 There is much information on the web-site.

 A modular building was formally opened on May 16th.
 2015.
 It is a base for Team Dorset, but is intended for regular use by Poole AC and Poole Runners, plus occasional use by others.
-Among the 2016 achievements of our athletes have been that in October three of our male members competed for GB in the junior Modern Pentathlon World Championships, two returning as CHAMPIONS !
+Among the 2016 achievements of our athletes were that in October three of our male members competed for GB in the junior Modern Pentathlon World Championships, two returning as CHAMPIONS !
 But we are equally proud when e.g. a 9-year-old does a PB in the 75m. !
 In fact 10-year-olds and others from the Junior Club have featured regularly at the front of the local Poole Junior ParkRun since it started in January 2016.

 Sports and activities